haptork/easyLambda/_docs/01-welcome.md

 functions that include parallel type safe reader, summary of data, correlation etc or to have fun with dataflow programming in C++.

-The following charts demonstrate the performance of easyLambda for HPC and cloud cluster.
-More benchmarks on hundreds of processes and multiple cores are given along with examples source files.
+The following chart demonstrates the performance of easyLambda for HPC cluster running with NFSv3.
+We compared the performance of Monte Carlo pi against bare MPI and found it similar.
+There are benchmarks on more number of processes and more problems that you can find along with the example source files in the repository.

 ![Parallel expressions]({{ site.url }}{{ site.baseurl }}/images/benchhpc.png)

+The following chart compares the spark and ezl performance on certain problems on aws ec2 m3.2xlarge machines.
+The easyLambda was deployed with starcluster NFS3.

 ![Parallel expressions]({{ site.url }}{{ site.baseurl }}/images/benchelastic.png)

 The following chart demonstrates the ease of programming with easyLambda.
+It can be argued that how good lines of code represent the ease of programming but this factor is a decent indicator especially when the difference is considerable.
+The source code for other comparing works is taken from the examples whenever available.

 ![Parallel expressions]({{ site.url }}{{ site.baseurl }}/images/benchloc.png)